LinChai/pss/README.md

 -----------------

 A Partition-based Similarity Search as described in [1][2][3].
 The package takes an input of the format <DocID: word1 word2..> as bag of words and output the pairs of document IDs that have a similarity value >= threshold.
 The framework used is the Java-based MapReduce framework provided by Apache Hadoop.
-In release 1.0.1, we include new functionality of
-a) Locality Sensitive Hashing (LSH); and
+The code also incorporates a feature to support Locality Sensitive Hashing (LSH) and incremental computing.
-b) incorporate incremental update.

 Package overview:
 -----------------